The Kindness of Enemies

 But when Oz is suspected of radicalism, Natasha's own work and background suddenly come under the spotlight.
 As suspicions grow around her, and friends and colleagues back away, Natasha stands to lose the life she has fought to build.

 Leila Aboulela was born in Cairo and grew up in Khartoum.
-All three of her previous novels, The Translator, Minaret and Lyrics Alley, were longlisted for the Orange Prize.
-Lyrics Alley won Novel of the Year at the Scottish Book Awards and was shortlisted for the Commonwealth Writers' Prize, while Aboulela's collection of short fiction, Coloured Lights, won the Caine Prize.
+She is the author of four novels: THE TRANSLATOR, MINARET and LYRICS ALLEY, all of which were longlisted for the Orange Prize, and THE KINDNESS OF ENEMIES.
+LYRICS ALLEY won Novel of the Year at the Scottish Book Awards and was shortlisted for the Commonwealth Writers' Prize, while Aboulela's collection of short fiction, COLOURED LIGHTS, won the Caine Prize.
 She lives in Aberdeen.

 - Other details